Latest Release: v0.1.10

 After installing Remote SSH, set up the SSH connection:

-• Click the Open a Remote Window button in the lower-left corner of VS Code (see Fig. 1 below).
+Open a Remote Windowbutton in the lower-left corner of VS Code (see Fig. 1 below). -

-• In the pop-up window, enter your SSH command, for example: ssh my_user_name@nova.its.iastate.edu.
+In the pop-up window, enter your SSH command, for example:

-• When prompted, select the SSH configuration file to update (choose ~/.ssh/config or similar).
+When prompted, select the SSH configuration file to update (choose

-DO NOT close the VSCode and the opened terminal on the HPC, we will use it to install other packages in the following.
+DO NOT close VS Code or the open terminal on the HPC.
+We will use them to install other packages in the following steps.

 Step 2.
 Install a LLM client on the HPC